nevellson/HtmlGroupHelpers/README.md

 This helpers  include all  override methods.<br/>
 Also in the method of DropDownGroupFor, there are overrides which include viewDataName ,instead of  IEnumerable SelecListItem.

-For Example Project You can download <a href='https://github.com/ierhalim/HtmlGroupHelperExampleProject'> HtmlGroupHelperExampleproject</a>